TravisWheelerLab/DIPLOMAT/docs/source/advanced_usage.rst

 Development Usage
 -----------------

-DIPLOMAT is written entirely in python, and uses poetry for development.
+DIPLOMAT is written entirely in python.
 To set up an environment for developing DIPLOMAT, you can simply pull down this repository and create an environment for it using the commands shown below.

 .. code-block:: sh

     git clone https://github.com/TravisWheelerLab/DIPLOMAT.git
     cd DIPLOMAT
-    poetry install --all-extras

-Then, to launch the environment in the terminal, simply run :code:`poetry shell`
+    # Create a python environment
+    python -m venv venv
+    # On windows use the command: venv/Scripts/activate.bat
+    source venv/bin/activate

+    # Install DIPLOMAT with all extras (sleap, dlc, and gui) You may want to change this to only install some extras.
+    pip install -e .[all]

 For most development, you'll most likely want to add additional predictor plugins.
 Predictors can be found in the ``diplomat/predictors`` directory.
 Classes that extend Predictor are automatically